JWST NIRCam simulations and observations of AGN ionization cones in cosmic noon galaxies: Discussion

 \subsubsection{Medium-band Contamination}

-As we discussed in Section \ref{subsection:filter_choice}, narrow-band imaging has the potential to more clearly detect the [\ion{O}{3}] cone by minimizing contamination from the galaxy’s stellar continuum and nearby emission or absorption lines, such as H$\beta$.
+As discussed in Section \ref{subsection:filter_choice}, extragalactic surveys are more likely to utilize medium- or wide-band imaging due to the broader redshift range over which [\ion{O}{3}] can be targeted and lower exposure times required to reach the same signal-to-noise as in a narrow-band.
+We have validated the use of NIRCam medium-band imaging for detecting the [\ion{O}{3}]$+\mathrm{H}\beta$ emission associated with AGN ionization cones and revealing their morphologies.
+Additionally, other studies have demonstrated that NIRCam broadband imaging can be used to identify photometric excesses due to [\ion{O}{3}]$+\mathrm{H}\beta$ \citep{Rinaldi2023, Solimano2025}, motivating the use of large broadband extragalactic datasets to search for AGN with candidate NLRs.
+While broadband imaging offers advantages in redshift coverage and dataset size, narrow-band imaging has the potential to more clearly detect the [\ion{O}{3}] cone by minimizing contamination from the galaxy’s stellar continuum and nearby emission or absorption lines, such as H$\beta$.
 This contamination can lead to overestimated NLR radii from medium-band imaging, especially for objects that are bright in H$\beta$.
 Although we cannot simulate narrow-band images with NIRCam noise due to the lack of NIRCam narrow-band AGN observations at a comparable redshift (to measure the noise properties), we can simulate narrow-band images at $z=2.7$ without NIRCam noise, using the narrow-band filter F187N to target [\ion{O}{3}].
 These narrow-band images can provide more accurate measurements of NLR sizes for our MUSE AGN sample and aid in our assessment of the impact of H$\beta$ contamination in the medium-band band.